-I have taught at Wilfrid Laurier University since 2003.
 I am in demand across Canada as a festival and competition adjudicator, and as a senior examiner for the Royal Conservatory of Music.
 I have been invited to present workshops and lecture recitals for such institutions as The Glenn Gould School, Mt.
 Allison University, the RCM Keyboard Summit, and the Canadian Federation of Music Teachers' Associations National Convention.
 I have also served as a faculty member at Blue Lake Fine Arts Camp, Coach and Repetiteur for the Opera Theatre of Lucca (Italy), and for many years as Staff Accompanist and instructor at the Pennsylvania Governor’s School for the Arts.

 I received my Bachelor of Music in Piano Performance from the University of Colorado—Boulder and received my Masters and Doctoral degrees in Piano Performance from the University of Cincinnati College-Conservatory of Music, where I received fellowships and held teaching assistantships.